Omni-Analytics-Group/eth-data-science-course/README.md

 *Gitcoin Grant Round 13*

 In addition to making progress on Module 3, we've doubled down on our cross-platform initiative to include more Python coded examples.
 We now have the first two sections of Module 1 translated into Python.
-A special shout out to @amelia188!
+A special shout out to @JSchoonmaker!
 Stay tuned becasue we're actually going to be updating the course throughout this round.

 Change log
 * Added a Python tutorials for Module 1